 A Chronology of a Walmart Battery Warranties — Started June 8, 2003

 We researched and purchased a new car battery for our 1997 Honda Accord.
 Based on a Consumer Reports review, we decided to change from using Interstate Batteries – always reliable, but rather pricey, to Walmart’s brand.
 Consumer Reports rated Walmart’s EverStart Maxx Batteries about the middle of the pack.
-They weren’t the top rated, but their Life Test, Reserve Capacity and Cold Cranking Power were all above average.
+They weren’t the top rated, but their Life Test, Reserve Capacity, and Cold Cranking Power were all above average.

 October 2007 — Battery Update

-A full 51 months (4.25 years) later, the battery started to loose cranking power.
+A full 51 months (4.25 years) later, the battery started to lose cranking power.
 We discovered it had a bad cell, but it continued to work fairly well.
 In early November, Steve got stuck – the battery wouldn’t start the car.
 Steve went to a nearby Wal-Mart.

 The service tech at Walmart offered us free installation of a new EverStart Maxx battery AND because of the pro-rated warranty we only paid $15.93 . . . $15.93 for a new battery!

 We received a savings of $57.55.
 Steve questioned the Automotive Department manager to make sure she was performing the transaction correctly.
 It just didn’t seem right.
 She checked it twice and then re-explained Wal-Mart’s warranty policy.
-The new battery has a 36 Month Full Replacement / 108 month prorated warranty.
+The new battery had a 36 Month Full Replacement Warranty and an additional 24 months prorated warranty.

 We know that customer service varies from store to store.
 Just be aware that enforcement of the proper terms of any warranty depends on your knowledge of the terms and the helpfulness of the customer service person.
 Know the details and stand up for what is right.

-Ours is not an isolated experience – read what other Wal-Mart Battery Owners are saying:
+Ours is not an isolated experience – read what other Wal-Mart Battery Owners are saying.

 Another Walmart Everstart Warranty Story: Our Ford Van Battery Story 2015